 Think about what you are likely to need a few days before the event.
 Check the weather forecast, do you need a cape or arm warmers?
 Pack your bag early and then you can always chuck stuff in, or out, before you go.

 Arrive at HQ without…

 Check everything again!
-Even if you are running late, take your time to check you haven’t forgotten something important – like your helmet, shoes or wheel thru axles when packing your new disc road bike into the car.
+Even if you are running late, take your time to check you haven’t forgotten something important – like your helmet, shoes or wheel thru axles when packing your disc road bike into the car.

 Need a Sportive Bike?

 While tougher events such as the Fred Whitton might require a wider spread of gears, most sportives can be tackled on a standard road or even cyclocross / gravel bike.
 I saw someone riding the Manchester 100 (100 Miles) on a BMX a few years ago, he did get around the route and probably raised a lot for charity, be fairly certain you can do it on your bike, then you can relax and enjoy it.